0xRose/Rose-Stealer_old/README.md

 **22/06/2023 - Even if all works fine, Rose is a little outdated and we consider you to wait for [Gumbobrot](https://github.com/Gumbobrot) to release the first version of Knight, an all-in-one tool, which contains a botnet, a (web) stealer, a Worm and a Remote Adminstration Tool.** Join the [Discord](https://discord.gg/rHdqqqYVzY) for updates!
 ### 11/06/2023 - Everything is working, however, to compile you *must disable real time protection for windows defender*
 ### Encoutered an error while building?
 Join our [Discord](https://discord.gg/rHdqqqYVzY)!
 (You will need to send us the .log file which will be created so that we can have a look on your errors.)
-### A multipurpose advanced injectioner and grabber using a beautiful UI
+### A multipurpose advanced discord token stealer which is using a beautiful.

 ## <a id="features"></a> Features